rabiloo/ethery/docs/docs/customize/deep-dives/configuration.md

 ### `config.ts`

 `config.yaml` or `config.json` can handle the vast majority of necessary configuration, so we recommend using it whenever possible.
-However, if you need to programmatically extend Continue configuration, you can use a `config.ts` file, placed at `~/.continue/config.ts` (MacOS / Linux) or `%USERPROFILE%\.continue\config.ts` (Windows).
+However, if you need to programmatically extend Continue configuration, you can use a `config.ts` file, placed at `~/.ethery/config.ts` (MacOS / Linux) or `%USERPROFILE%\.ethery\config.ts` (Windows).

 `config.ts` must export a `modifyConfig` function, like: